 quotes in defining gamification as “the use of game metaphors, game elements and ideas in a context different from that of the games in order to increase motivation and commitment, and to influence user behavior”. has posited that gamification is a method to engage students who are digital natives because technology is all around them, changing the dynamic of teaching and learning and thus “require[ing] modern pedagogical paradigms”.

-This working group aims to explore gamification as a tool to enhancing engagement and commitment of academic stakeholders (students, staff, faculty, management, parents) towards teaching and learning of academic integrity values, thus working towards incorporating a proactive action in building a culture of integrity.
-We aim to look at eventually gamifying certain areas of academic integrity in order to offer the greater community with the tools to then use them in their teaching & learning settings.
+This working group aims to explore gamification and game based learning to enhance engagement and commitment of academic stakeholders (students, staff, faculty, management, parents) towards teaching and learning of academic integrity values, thus working towards incorporating a proactive action in building a culture of integrity.
+We aim to eventually gamify certain areas of academic integrity in order to offer the greater community with the tools to then use them in their teaching & learning settings.

 Oxford Analytica, "Gamification and the Future of Education," World Government Summit.